Lee Guetterman: Personal life

 Guetterman teaches children how to pitch at the East Tennessee Baseball Training Facility in Lenoir City, Tennessee.
 His wife, Drew, is the founder of Crossroads Christian Academy in Lenoir City.
 Their son, Jamin, became a pitcher for Lenoir City High School.
 In 2003, he became associated with "Battin' 1000," a Pro-Life group composed of several former baseball celebrities.
 "A devout Baptist," according to Jack O'Connell of the Hartford Courant, Guetterman became a Christian while at Liberty University.
 Though he had attended church before coming to Liberty, he said that he looked on Christianity more as a "fire insurance" policy.
 "I came to the realization that I didn't have Jesus as my Lord and Savior," he said, due to the preaching and spiritual study he received while a Liberty student.
-"I made that commitment at Liberty.
+"I made that commitment at Liberty."
 He currently attends Canvas Church in Lenoir City, TN with his wife and son.
-His son, Jamin, just married Alicia Rains."